- our blog

 Usually, when borrowers default on their loans, licensed money lenders would hire debt collection agencies to collect the debt from borrowers.

-Although there are currently no laws in Singapore that regulate debt collection, licensed money lenders and debt collectors need to adhere to the code of conduct and good practices set by MinLaw.
+Although there are currently no laws in Singapore that regulate debt collection, professional licensed money lenders and debt collectors need to adhere to the code of conduct and good practices set by MinLaw.

 They will usually try to collect the debt through these methods: